amitxv/PC-Tuning/docs/research.md

     structure is easier to look at
     ```

-    A script must be used as a sleep delay is required so that the window can be brought to the front and be made the foreground process.
+    A script must be used as a sleep delay is required, so that the window can be brought to the front and be made the foreground process.

     Script.txt contents